Become a member of our mailing list to get the latest news, articles, and insightful content.

 Store in a common lake rather than individual ponds.
 While never losing sight of security and privacy, it is better to keep your unstructured data together rather than seeing it disbursed in multiple, often nearly untrackable, locations.
 This principle becomes an enabler as you try to achieve the first four principles.

-Take the suggested principles to heart and consider the hard decisions necessary within your organization to support this, and both you and your organization will benefit.
+Take the suggested principles to heart and consider the hard decisions necessary within your organization needed to support this, and both you and your organization will benefit.